 The original Fender Marauder was a strange elusive beast.
-Totally over the top pick-up configuration and electronics and the guitar barely left the workshop.
-This new incarnation, manufactured in Indonesia, is quite different.
+Totally outlandish (unseen) pick-up configuration and electronics and the guitar barely left the workshop.
+This new incarnation, manufactured in China, is quite different.
 Although the body shape tips its hat to the old one and the concept of the triple-bucker does the same in a way, the guitar is surprisingly easy to get to love.
 Once I swapped the triple-bucker for an old Seymour Duncan JB Jr. and put the aforementioned in the neck position of a Telecaster where it does much more benefit, the Marauder just blossomed and has become my main work-horse.
 Even though it costs way less than a US Strat, it feels like one once you break it in.
 The neck is perfectly balanced and the body light but with enough sustain capabilities for most needs.
 A lot of guitar for a reasonable sum of money.

 in the sixties the fender marauder was supposed to be released... only it never was... most people looked down on the guitar for having no pickups and it was put out of production having this instrument only been owned by a lucky few... many people to this day consider this guitar the holy grail of fenders...

 fast forward to 2011 and boom!!! fender is selling a guitar shape that's oddly familiar but nothing we've ever seen before... a triplecoil pickup mixed with a jazzmaster pickup sounds kind of insane until now right?...
 WHAT KIND OF GUITAR IS THIS????? ladies and gentlemen, could it be??? the fender marauder had returned...